 People from Portland, OR typically show up between 6:30 pm – 7:00 pm with potential traffic crossing over the 5 and 205 freeway bridges.
 Please allow for a little extra drive time.

 When entering Pied Piper Pizza, head straight back past the dart boards to the private banquet room #3.
 Look for Commodore “Stuff”.
-If you can’t find it, ask at counter for directions
+If you can’t find it, ask at the front counter for directions

 Once in the banquet room, we can open the back door to allow you easy access to bring in your Commodore Computers or anything else you plan on bringing to the meeting.

 What To Expect: